'I get abused every single day of my life' - Lafferty

 The 35-year-old was banned by the Scottish FA for 10 games last season for his use of sectarian language while a Kilmarnock player, but says he regrets his actions and that the abuse he faces has to be taken into account.

-“Obviously, I regret what I said,” said Lafferty, speaking to Sky Sports Scotland.
+“Obviously, I regret what I said,” said the Northern Ireland international, speaking to Sky Sports Scotland.
 "I had one or two drinks in me and someone tried to take the mickey out of me, but I obviously reacted in the wrong way.

 “I think everyone has to realise I get that every single day of my life, I get stuff said about my kids and my family.
 It’s no excuse for what I said, but I get abused every single day of my life.